 I'm probably too late for the person who asked this question, but for anyone else interested: the spas I went to in Budapest clearly indicate what kind of bathing suit is allowed/expected.
 There is mostly no nudity, although some spas alternate men/women only days, and I think that partial nudity goes on those case.
 So bathing suits are required.

-Some spa may recommend that children avoid coming, but I think it's mostly a question of water temperature or depth of the pools. over 1 year ago
+Some spa may recommend that children avoid coming, but I think it's mostly a question of water temperature or depth of the pools. almost 2 years ago

 Elizabeth is right - baths are such a draw to the city, they post their bathing requirements so that tourists are fully informed; they even post pictures to make it easy.